Contributed By Perkins Coie

 At present, outright legalisation of psychedelic medicine is unlikely to materialise in most states.
 Many state legislatures are actively considering bills to legalise psychedelic-assisted therapy, however.

 Direct democracy mechanisms, such as ballot initiatives and referenda, seem to be a more promising route than relying on state legislatures to achieve medical legalisation.
-The two states that have legalised psychedelic therapy, Oregon and Colorado, both did so by ballot measure, and Massachusetts voters will consider a similar ballot initiative in November 2024.
+The two states that have legalised psychedelic therapy, Oregon and Colorado, both did so by ballot measure, and Massachusetts voters considered a similar ballot initiative on 5 November 2024, which was rejected.
 See 1.1 Primary Laws and Regulations.
 This trend is unsurprising: as mentioned in 3.1 Access to Psychedelic Medicines Today, the majority of American voters believe that psychedelics should be legalised for medical use.
 Democratic voters are especially open to legalisation.
 Future movement toward legalisation of medical psychedelics is therefore most likely to occur via ballot initiatives in blue states (as was the case for medical cannabis).
 With that said, certain red states, including Utah and Indiana, are also at the forefront.

 Expanding Research